 How to Find a UCC Filing

 For example, as part of the application process, a lender might complete a UCC-1 on your business in anticipation of offering you funding.
-Ultimately, you don’t borrow their funds or your application is denied.
-Surprisingly, the lender might not retract the UCC filing.
+However, even if you don’t borrow their funds or your application is denied, the lender might not retract the UCC business filing.

-Find out if there’s a UCC filing in your business’s name by visiting the National Association of Secretaries of State’s website, which provides links to every state office.
-Some secretary of state websites allow you to complete an online search to access UCC filings, while others might require you to submit a search request in writing.
+You can find out if there’s a UCC filing in your business’s name by visiting the National Association of Secretaries of State’s website, which provides links to every state office.
+Some secretary of state websites allow you to complete an online search to access UCC lists, while others might require you to submit a search request in writing.